pedrojunqueira/ballot-election-2022-brazil/README.md

 see `notebook` folder.

-I could not find any ballot with a candidate with zero votes where I saw some people claiming in on the internet.
-Which may be fake news.
+I could find 141 ballot with zero votes for Bolsonaro and 4 with zero votes for Lula.

 Also there is a .csv version where you can load in excel if you are not familiar with python.

 `total_votes_president.csv`

+If anyone with statistic knowledge who wants to analyze the data more thoroughly please feel free.

 ## TSE technical documentation